sparkbox/standard/hackdays/README.md

 ## How do we prepare for hackdays?
 Once voting is closed and ideas are chosen for the hackday, you can join any team.
-Teams may beg, plead, and negotiate as the choose.
+Teams may beg, plead, and negotiate as they choose.
 Team rosters and a preliminary plan for attacking the idea should be published in the [#hackday Slack channel][hackday_channel] by 3pm hackday-eve.
 Everyone has good ideas and can/should participate - even you Jody!